Vendicated/Vencord/README.md

 pnpm buildWeb
 ```

-To add Equicord's web extension after building it simply find the correct zip in the dist directory and follow the guide on how to install a custom extension for your browser if its supported
+After building Equicord's web extension, locate the appropriate ZIP file in the `dist` directory and follow your browser’s guide for installing custom extensions, if supported.

+Note: Firefox extension zip requires Firefox for developers

 ## Credits